Ike Caveney: Managing career

 From 1932 to 1934, Caveney was the player-manager for the Seals.
 Although the Seals won the PCL pennant in 1931 and 1935, they were beaten by the Los Angeles Angels in 1933 and 1934 for the title.

 The most well-known aspect of his managing career is the early development of Joe DiMaggio's career.
 Vince DiMaggio was signed by the team in 1932 and towards the end of the season Augie Galan, the starting shortstop, requested to be able to miss the final four games of the season to vacation in Hawaii.
 The team would be left without a shortstop, so Vince suggested to Caveney that his little brother, playing semi-pro ball at the time, could fill in for a few games, and Caveney agreed.
 Although he did not play great in the few games, he was invited to the Seals spring training the next season, when he made the opening day team.
 Joe DiMaggio's defensive play at shortstop was plagued by errors, both fielding errors and overthrowing first base, which persisted into the regular season in 1933.
 Frustrated by play, Caveney moved Joe into the outfield in the fourth game of the season which became his position for the remainder of the season and his career.

 Caveney was replaced after the 1934 season by Lefty O'Doul.

+Personal life

+Caveney was charged with manslaughter following the death of a Japanese man outside a pool hall in San Francisco in 1919.
+The victim was punched in the head during a fight and suffered a fractured skull.
+Caveney was acquitted after witnesses failed to identify him as the puncher.